-The S&P Indices Versus Active (SPIVA) Latin America Scorecard compares the performance of actively managed mutual funds in Brazil, Chile, and Mexico to their benchmarks over 1-, 3-, 5-, and 10-year time horizons.
+The S&P Indices Versus Active (SPIVA) Latin America Scorecard compares the performance of actively managed mutual funds in Brazil, Chile, and Mexico to their benchmarks over 1-, 3-, 5-, and 10-year periods.

-- The Chilean equity market posted negative returns for the second consecutive year, returning -8.83% over the 12-month period ending in December 2019, as measured by the S&P Chile BMI.
-Volatility affected the country's markets in the second half of the year, mainly after the social outbreak of Oct.
+- The Chilean equity market continued its negative trend, returning -21.69% over the 12-month period ending in June 2020, as measured by the S&P Chile BMI.
+Volatility in Chile started before COVID-19 due to the civil unrest starting Oct.
 18, 2019.

-- Smaller funds performed relatively better than larger funds in all time horizons when comparing average fund performance on an equal-weighted versus asset-weighted basis.
+- Smaller funds performed relatively better than larger funds over all time horizons on an equal-weighted basis (see Report 3) versus an asset-weighted basis (see Report 4).

 - The S&P/BMV IRT fell 12.81% over the first half of 2020.
 For the 12-month period ending June 30, 2020, the index was down 10.87%.
 The majority of active managers underperformed the S&P/BMV IRT over all periods observed.
 Despite the volatile circumstances over the 12-month period, 64.0% of funds underperformed the benchmark.

 - Median fund underperformance was 1.42%, 0.71%, 1.93%, and 1.69% for the 1-, 3-, 5-, and 10-year periods, respectively.
 The best managers in the category (first quartile) outperformed the S&P/BMV IRT by 96 bps over the 1- and 3-year periods, but could not sustain this outperformance for longer periods, ultimately underperforming by 16 bps over the 10-year horizon.